chiranthancv95/EVA6_TSAI/Session3/README.md

 ---
 ![Model View](Assignment.png)

-Model is designed in syn with the above structure
+Model is designed in sync with the above structure
     1) Blue's are inputs
     2) Red's actual network
     3) Green's are output